I. Overview Of

 Associates, Inc., has been in the employment screening

-your completed report on a secure Web page and provide you
+your completed report on a secure web page and provide you

 discretion.

-As to the price of the full
+As to the price of the

-your report only $77.
+your self-check report only $77.

 ORDERING PROCESS